 Hamilton (Hotel Prices & Photos)

 Hamilton is the hub of the beautiful Bitterroot Valley, located an hour south of Missoula.
-This bustling, charming community not only offers stunning scenery, but it boasts an emerging arts scene with live music, local theater and a happening downtown.
+This bustling, charming community not only offers stunning scenery, but it boasts an emerging art scene with live music, local theater and a happening downtown.
 It also hosts a number of fun annual events, like Daly Days, which celebrates the city’s founder and one of the state’s original Copper Kings, as well as the Ravalli County Fair and a Microbrew Festival.
-With vast areas of wilderness just to the west of the valley, including miles of pristine forest as well as an abundance of wildlife, and the nearby Bitterroot River, Hamilton also offers numerous outdoor activities, including great fishing, hiking, boating and mountain biking – a favorite sport with the locals due to the hundreds of miles of trails and dirt roads throughout the area.
+With vast areas of wilderness just to the west of the valley, including miles of pristine forest as well as an abundance of wildlife, and the nearby Bitterroot River, Hamilton also offers numerous outdoor activities.
+You can enjoy fishing, hiking, boating and mountain biking – a favorite sport with the locals due to the hundreds of miles of trails and dirt roads throughout the area.

 Butte (Hotel Prices & Photos)